AdaCore/training_material/courses/rust_essentials/glossary.md

 `point` and `3` are arguments.

 Do not use *argument* for the names declared in a function signature.

+Macro arguments follow the macro's input syntax rather than a universal expression-based argument list.
+Depending on the macro, its input may include expressions, patterns, types, items, or other token sequences.

+For example, in `matches!(value, Some(_))`, `value` is an expression and `Some(_)` is a pattern.

 ### Associated function